 While we recommend using Code Manager whenever possible, reasons you might not want to upgrade from r10k to Code Manager include:

 does not allow you to manually deploy code with r10k.
 If you depend on the ability to deploy modules

 r10k deploy modulecommand), we recommend continuing to use r10k.

 - Code Manager must deploy all control repositories to the same directory.
 If you use r10k to deploy control repositories to different directories, we recommend continuing to use r10k.

 - Code Manager supports the shellgit provider, but only for HTTPS.
 It does not support system .SSH configuration or other shellgit options.

 - Code Manager does not support post-deploy scripts.

-If you rely on any of the above configurations currently unsupported by Code Manager or if you are using a custom script to deploy code, carefully assess whether or not Code Manager meets your needs.
+If you rely on any of the above configurations Code Manager does not support, or if you are using a custom script to deploy code, carefully assess whether or not Code Manager can support your goals.